-Natural gas will be forwarded from the AGI to the OCGT via a buried gas pipe approximately 300m long.
+Natural gas will be forwarded from the AGI to the OCGT via a buried gas pipe approximately 260m long.

-The OCGT will be connected to the existing electrical substation via buried cables.
+The OCGT will be connected to the existing electrical substation via buried cables approximately 200m long.
 Power and communications supplies to the AGI and OCGT will be provided by cables buried in parallel with the gas pipework route.